panagiotatourli/panagiotatourli/README.md

+## 👨‍💻 About Me

-# AI professional focused on Python, machine learning, and Generative AI, with experience in building AI-driven solutions and working with data engineering concepts.
+AI professional focused on Python, machine learning, and Generative AI, with experience in developing AI-driven solutions and applying data engineering concepts in practice.
 Interested in large language models and real-world AI applications, with published research work in AI/NLP.

 ### Tech Stack
 [Python](https://img.shields.io/badge/python-3670A0?style=for-the-badge&logo=python&logoColor=ffdd54)